Fusible applique is my favorite applique method. It’s fast and easy and it really lets me play with my designs.

 I give a quick nutshell view of my method.
 Visit this post for much more detailed info – Quilt As You Go: Everything You Need to Know.
 I also mentioned the following tutorials.

-- How to quilt my favorite wavy stripes pattern, working around the applique.
+- How to quilt some of my favorite designs, including working around the applique if you do that first.

 - How to trim finished Quilt As You Go blocks